 People with higher levels of nature connectedness are happier, more likely to do things to help nature and care about climate change.

 Researchers have found that there are 5 pathways to nature connectedness:

-We’ll be helping people understand more about these 5 pathways to nature connectedness and how they can be integrated into daily walks.
+We’ll be helping people understand more about these 5 pathways to nature connectedness and how they can be integrated into your regular walks.

 During the campaign we’ll be suggesting activities that people can do, that will tie in with our themes and the 5 pathways to nature connectedness.